 If you like to know more about Galle Fort and its fascinating tales, get a copy of the book available at most bookshops at the Fort.
 Never forget that in 1988, UNESCO declared Galle Fort as a World Heritage Site.

 Written and photographed by Adrian Cheah © All rights reserved

 22 May 2011

 PS: Many thanks to Karl Steinberg (seated) and Mark Thompson (standing, middle) for the cherished memories I had working on the book and the eventful Galle Fort escapade.
-I am also grateful to Ewan Taylor (standing, right) for his outstanding hospitality and going the extra mile.
+I am also grateful to Ewan Taylor (standing, right) for his outstanding hospitality and for going the extra mile.
 Many thanks to Karl and Darian (in No. 13 t-shirt) for making my returning trip to Galle unforgettable as well.